rv-rmcgavin/fe-mentor-ip-locator/README.md

 - Desktop styles
 - Active states
 - validate data for either ip address or domain to be accepted.
+- Update to not auto populate the search bar with the user IP, and add placeholder text that you can search by domain or IP.
+- Add an error message above input if validation failed and disable button.

 ### Built with